AndrePatri/SharsorIPCpp/README.md

   - [ ] bind Server
   - [x] write utils method to create a tensor view from a tensor using MMap. this is useful to have only part of a matrix be updated with the shared data.
   - [x] add benchmarks of reading in a TensorView to tests
-  - [ ] create a NumpyClient and a NumpyServer child class of Client and Server.
-Make some private arguments protected so that they can be access by these.
-Make so that Eigen Map are not necessary and replicate tensor view and all the other methods using numpy.
-This should allow for mimimum latency
+  - [x] make bench tests using typed gtests to improve readability
-  - [ ] add roundtrip checks on write/read consistency
+  - [ ] add bench. tests using RowMajor layout
-  - [ ] Numpy support
-  - [ ] write some read/write unittests to benchmark performance impacts of additional dynamic allocations in bindings
+  - [ ] benchmark pybinds and see if it's necessary to create a new interface class to minimize dynamic allocations
+  - [ ] make read and write methods of string tensor more efficient on vectors
+  - [ ] add roundtrip tests for checking write/read consistency (for both ColMajor and RowMajor layouts, for all datatypes and also StringTensor)
-  - [ ] add python tests to CI
+  - [ ] add roudntrip tests to CI
+  - [ ] python unit tests for bindings
 - [] start to add documentation
   - [x] doc page initialization
   - [ ] fill with simple Cpp examples and also reference tests
   - [ ] Python interface examples
 - [ ] generalize StringTensor to support actual 2D Tensors of strings (stack along columns)
+- [ ] test use from other package (check linking)
 - [ ] deploy on Anaconda
-- [ ] test use from other package